Pricing and calibration in the 4-factor path-dependent volatility model: Calibration to SPX options

 Suppose we are given a set $\Tcal^{\SPX}$ of SPX option maturities.
 Then, for each $T\in \Tcal^{\SPX}$, we consider a collection $\Kcal_T^{\SPX}$ of strike prices.
 Under model \eqref{model} with parameters $\Theta$, the price of an SPX call or put option is approximated by

 for all $ T\in\Tcal^{\SPX}$ and for all $K\in\Kcal_T^{\SPX}$ respectively.
 Denote by $\sigma_{\text{IV},\Theta}^{\SPX}(T,K)$ the model implied volatility under the parameters $\Theta$ and for a fixed maturity and strike price, $T,K>0$ computed for OTM options.
 Since by construction the model and market SPX futures curve agree we can consider a loss function which aims to measure the discrepancy between either option prices (see, e.g., \cite{CBH:04,PS:14,CGMS:23}) or implied volatilities (as, e.g., in \cite{PPR:18,AJIL:22,BPS:22,GM:22}).
-In the following we consider the latter approach and introduce a loss function $L_{\SPX}$ which reads as follows
+In the following we consider the latter approach and introduce the loss function